B*Witched (album): Critical reception

 Rob Sheffield of Rolling Stone said: "B*Witched is a cheerfully catchy summary of the state of the slumber party – the sound of nice girls acting tough, all in the name of pop."
 He concluded his review by giving the album three out of five stars.
-In a negative review, Robert Christgau said on his personal website "...despite the saucy bits in "C'est la Vie" (first a "You show me yours," then an "I'll blow you [away]"!), this bid to whiten the Spice Girls is so clean you'll be hard-pressed to remember it's there-unless, like me, you get sick to your stomach at Uilleann hooks, mid-Atlantic brogues, and Enya lite.
-The obligatory rhythmic recitation, yclept "Freak Out" and declared "too hot for hip hop," has less bottom than Audrey Hepburn and is over in two minutes."
+In a negative review, Robert Christgau said that "despite the saucy bits in 'C'est la Vie' (first a 'You show me yours,' then an 'I'll blow you [away]'!), this bid to whiten the Spice Girls is so clean you'll be hard-pressed to remember it's there—unless, like me, you get sick to your stomach at Uilleann hooks, mid-Atlantic brogues, and Enya lite...
+The obligatory rhythmic recitation, yclept 'Freak Out' and declared 'too hot for hip hop,' has less bottom than Audrey Hepburn and is over in two minutes."

 Commercial performance

-B*Witched peaked at number three on the UK Albums Chart on the week of release, and was certified double platinum the same year.
+B*Witched peaked at number three on the UK Albums Chart on the week of release and was certified double platinum the same year.
 In other territories, the album was also significantly successful.
 In Australia, the album reached a successful number five, and even peaked at number one in New Zealand.

-The album also peaked at number 12 on the US Billboard 200 albums chart, and sold enough to be certified platinum in December 1999.
-The success of the album allowed for the release of the band's second album, Awake and Breathe.
+The album also peaked at number 12 on the US Billboard 200 albums chart and sold enough to be certified platinum in December 1999.
+This success led B*Witched to record a follow-up, Awake and Breathe, but disappointing sales, coupled with the group being kicked off of Sony Music Entertainment's roster, resulted in B*Witched disbanding in 2002 and remaining inactive for over a decade.